About

 Cheap interventions matter most

-We look hardest for the prompt-, horizon-, and visibility-level fixes that change outcomes without changing the model.
+We look hardest for the role-, horizon-, and visibility-level fixes that change outcomes without changing the model.
 The worst outcomes are often cheaply preventable — if someone has done the work to find them.

 Interdisciplinary by necessity